-- Excess tearing or watery eyes
+- Excessive tearing or watery eyes

 - Burning, stinging or irritated eyes

-- Scratchy or foreign-body sensation
+- Scratchy or foreign body sensation

 - Frequent blinking

-- Eye Redness
+- Eye redness

 - Eye fatigue

-- Reduced tolerance to contact lenses
+- Reduced tolerance to wearing contact lenses

 Dry Eye Assessment and Diagnosis